wkranti/KraGstrob/_posts/2018-6-9-Generating JSON from alignment.md

 * Dictionary can be made using g2p models . information on this is mentioned in my this [post](https://wkranti.github.io/kragstrob/2018/05/18/Generating-Dictionary/)

-* I also tried to clone my repository Newrepo from github in order to check if is working .Here you can view alignment results.
+* I also tried to clone my repository Newrepo from github in order to check if it works .Here you can view alignment results.

 {% gist wkranti/26f97153949e91f599e9e3f4f330841d %}